valencia-io/valencia-io/_projects/queue.website.md

 ---
-title: Queue.website/
+name: Queue.website/
 url:
-description: Selfhosted & opensource platform for managing queues to access a site or redeem an offer.
+title: Selfhosted & opensource platform for managing queues to access a site or redeem an offer.
 goals:
   - Create a modular system to manage queues
   - Develop paid plugins